SMotaal/markup/documents/2019-03 Updates.md

 ### Problem Solving Confidence

-I was introduced to the elegant beauty that is [quasiParserGenerator](https://github.com/erights/quasiParserGenerator) and while I observed it's beauty, it threw me hard as I failed to reconcile with feeling that my efforts so far have been "kids play" thinking outloud to myself:
+I was introduced to the elegant beauty that is [quasiParserGenerator](https://github.com/erights/quasiParserGenerator) and while I observed it's beauty, it threw me hard as I failed to reconcile with feeling that my efforts so far have been "kids play" (thinking outloud to myself as it were).

 <blockquote><details>

-<summary>So how to you work with that, how do you find motivation to overcome a thought like that?!</summary>
+<summary>But how does one find motivation to overcome a thought like that?!</summary>

 What do you do when faced with a similar challenge where you are deadlocked with what seems to be a very rational conclusion that your solution has lost any luster it had for being one of true merit that one day it will actually be useful for others to justify duplicating efforts already made in ways you could only ever aspire to one day?